Spinal Muscular Atrophy

 Due to a missing or mutated gene, a person with SMA is unable to produce a protein in the body known as the Survival Motor Neuron (SMN) protein.
 This protein is necessary for motor neurons to survive.
 Without the SMN protein, motor neurons atrophy (shrink) and die, causing muscles to atrophy and weaken.
 This atrophy and weakness can cause difficulties in movement, breathing, swallowing, and other functions, and can lead to deformities of the spine and bones.

-Diagnosis of Spinal Muscular Atrophy
+How Is Spinal Muscular Atrophy Diagnosed?

 - Clinical exam findings